JonSingleton/StyleTTS-WebUI/README.md

 ✔️ Training tab with tensorboard monitoring available

+✔️ Audiobook generation tab that creates a full m4b audiobook from a dragged-and-dropped ebook.

+✔️ History tab populated using ID3 tags embedded on each generated file.

 ***** note that this is a fork of the initial work to put this in a webui by Jarod Mica - https://github.com/JarodMica?tab=repositories.
 This is just my little version with QOL changes that suit me.